-The name of the target database.
+user The user name for the user account that is used to run the JSON import utility. host The host name for the MySQL server. port The port number for MySQL Shell's connection to the MySQL server.
+The default port for this connection is 33060. mydb The name of the target database.
 When invoking the JSON import utility from the command line, you must specify the target database.
-You can either specify it in the URI-like connection string, or using an additional --schema command line option.

-The file path for the file (or FIFO special file) containing the JSON documents to be imported.

-The --collection, --table, and --tableColumn options specify a target collection or a target table and column.
+You can either specify it in the URI-like connection string, or using an additionalschema command line option. path The file path for the file (or FIFO special file) containing the JSON documents to be imported. options Thecollection,table, andtableColumn options specify a target collection or a target table and column.
 The relationships and defaults when the JSON import utility is invoked using the mysqlsh command interface are the same as when the corresponding options are used in a MySQL Shell session.
 If you specify none of these options, the utility defaults to using or creating a target collection with the name of the supplied import file (without the file extension).

-The --convertBsonTypes option converts BSON data types that are represented using extensions to the JSON format.
+TheconvertBsonTypes option converts BSON data types that are represented using extensions to the JSON format.
 The additional control options for specific BSON data types can also be specified; for a list of these control options and the default type conversions, see Section 11.2.4, "Conversions for Representations of BSON Data Types".
-The --convertBsonOid option is automatically set on when you specify --convertBsonTypes.
-When importing data from MongoDB, --convertBsonOid must be specified if you do not convert the BSON types, because MySQL Server requires the id value to be converted to the varbinary(32) type. -- extractOidTime=field_name can be used to extract the timestamp from the id value into a separate field.
+TheconvertBsonOid option is automatically set on when you specifyconvertBsonTypes.
+When importing data from MongoDB,convertBsonOid must be specified if you do not convert the BSON types, because MySQL Server requires the id value to be converted to the varbinary(32) type extractOidTime=field_name can be used to extract the timestamp from the id value into a separate field.